alflennik/use-flow/documentation/fixing-memory-leaks.md

 One of the most common React warnings is "Can't perform a React state update on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application."
 This warning pops up anywhere you have async code, i.e. promises, mixed into your React components and hooks.

-You may have noticed the warning is inconsistent - it rarely appears in normal situations, but when you start testing your components or performing a less common interaction like logging out or partially refreshing the page, it suddently occurs.
+You may have noticed the warning is inconsistent - it rarely appears in normal situations, but when you start testing your components or performing a less common interaction like logging out or partially refreshing the page, it suddenly occurs.

-Use Flow has a solution to this problem!
+useFlow has a solution to this problem!

 First, here is a simplified component which could produce the warning: